 In terms of water cremation costs and subject to individual companies’ tariffs, it’s anticipated that the bereaved may expect to pay around the same for a water cremation as they would for a traditional one.

-Looking ahead to its first green cremations, a spokesperson for Sandwell Council, which operates Rowley Regis crematorium, told the Halesowen News: “Resomation allows individuals and families to express their environmental concerns and values in a very positive manner with one of their final actions in life.”
+In 2017 a spokesperson for Sandwell Council, which operates Rowley Regis crematorium, told the Halesowen News: “Resomation allows individuals and families to express their environmental concerns and values in a very positive manner with one of their final actions in life.”

 As the “third true method” of final disposition, the deciding factor for many people may simply be whether or not they love the idea of this alternative cremation, too.
 Perhaps a connection with the elements will play its part in the decision-making; earth, fire or water.
 What would poet Mrs Pickersgill have opted for, given the choice?